Southern Yakutia (Sakha)

 Ivan smiled and heaved a sigh of

 relief.
-“You have not lost the gusto of life, Comrade Boris.”
+“You have not lost your gusto, your joy of life, Comrade Boris.”

 “And you find life so grim that you